Soul of Chogokin Gx-13R 2017 Dancouga.

 Funfact 8: The series abruptly ends on episode 38 with the team traveling through hyperspace on the way to the enemy Muge Zorbados Empire’s home planet.
 The saga concludes with Requiem For Victims OVA.

-Series 2nd closing credits (Ep.34 onwards, oddly, it’s pretty Shapiro Keats-centric).
+The series has a second variation in the closing credits (Ep.34 onwards.
+Oddly, it’s pretty Shapiro Keats-centric).